-Theresa Caputo to skeptics: Let psychic believers believe
+Theresa Caputo: Let psychic believers believe

 Theresa Caputo is not bothered in the slightest if you don’t believe that she’s a medium.